How to book

 Please note that when you buy a ’published’ scheduled IATA airline ticket through Wexas, Wexas is acting as the airline’s agent and passes the billing information to them so the airline’s name will usually appear on your card statement against the charge and not Wexas.
 For discounted tickets and booking fees however Wexas’ name will appear next to the charge.

 In order to protect against credit and charge card fraud and the need to protect clients' interests, our employees follow stringent security procedures before accepting cards for payment in certain circumstances and we ask clients for their understanding should they encounter such procedures.

 Late payment of the balance may render your booking liable to cancellation and the application of cancellation charges (See Booking Conditions).
 At the time of booking your insurance premium is also required and is non-refundable in the event of cancellation (see Insurance).

 Foreign currency payments cannot be accepted due to exchange rate fluctuations.

 On confirmation of your booking you will be provided with a Booking Confirmation, by post or by email, this will outline your itinerary including departure and arrival times.
 This will also incorporate a statement confirming the amount you have paid and the balance due.
-Please check all the booking details thoroughly advising your consultant immediately if you believe an error has been made.
+Please check all the booking details thoroughly advising your tailor-made specialist immediately if you believe an error has been made.

 To avoid disappointment we recommend that you book as early as possible, especially if you plan to travel in peak holiday periods (such as December, Easter and school holiday dates); booking closer to departure for travel at these times could potentially be more expensive.